bikibird/declare/notes.md

 Segmental duration:

-The durational definitions adopted corrspond to the closure for a stop (any burst and aspiration at relase are assumed to be a part of the following segment)
+The durational definitions adopted corrspond to the closure for a stop (any burst and aspiration at release are assumed to be a part of the following segment)

+minimum_duration = mindur if stressed syllable.
+For unstressed minimum_duration=mindur/2
+(Rule 7)

 Dur=((inherent_duration-minimum_duration)*prcnt)/100)+minimum_duration

 mininum_duration if stressed. prcnt is set to 100 and rules update according to prcnt=prcnt*prcnt1